Wilson-Chu/uber-clone/README.md

 ## To Do:

 Project put on hold TBD
-- having dependency issues with React and Expo CLI, will have to update this project in the future...
+- having dependency issues with React, Expo CLI, and Linux environment; will update this project in the future once resolved